Beamer vs ReleaseGlow (2026) — Detailed Feature & Price Comparison

 Pricing Analysis

-For a growing company needing custom domain and more seats:
+For a growing company needing more entries and team seats:

-ReleaseGlow's Pro plan costs $360 less per year than Beamer Basic, while including AI features, translations, and API access that Beamer doesn't offer at any price point.
+ReleaseGlow's Starter plan matches Beamer Basic's price at $49/month, while including AI features, translations, and API access that Beamer doesn't offer at any price point.

 AI Features: The Biggest Differentiator